Programs

 About the Grant Program

-What areas does the ATS Research Program fund?
+What research areas does the ATS Research Program fund?

-• ATS Research Program funds research interested in advancing the knowledge and understanding of the fields of pulmonary, critical care, and sleep medicine.
+• The ATS Research Program funds research in pulmonary, critical care, and sleep medicine.
 We encourage applications in basic, translational, and clinical science, pediatric and adult medicine, and patient-oriented and public health topics.

 What projects are currently supported?